44 North 9th Street

 Additionally, Aspire Indiana Inc has programs such as short term drug rehab programs, long term drug and alcohol rehab programs, inpatient detox programs, outpatient individual counseling, inpatient treatment programs for clients with addictions to drugs and alcohol.
 The drug and alcohol rehabilitation program uses treatment methods that can provide lasting and permanent stability to any person with an alcohol and drug use disorder.
 Finally, Aspire Indiana Inc accepts clients with different kinds of payment methods - including private medical insurance, cash or self-payment, payment assistance, medicaid, medicare, county or local government funds, state corrections or juvenile justice funds and others.

-La Verna Lodge for Men is 9.1 miles from Noblesville, Indiana
+La Verna Lodge for Men is 9.1 miles from Noblesville, IN

-Proactive Resources is 10.5 miles from Noblesville, Indiana
+Proactive Resources is 10.5 miles from Noblesville, IN

 "The duration of treatment for drug addiction can vary significantly depending on several factors, including the individual's unique needs, the severity and type of addiction, and the chosen treatment approach.
 There is no universally prescribed timeline for addiction treatment, as each person's journey to recovery is different.
 However, some general timeframes can be considered when discussing drug addiction treatment: